zyddnys/anime-character-extractor/README.md

 # TODO
 1. <s>Use TransNetV2 to segment video</s>, for each shot we run multiple CascadeClassifier in parallel and yield a single frame with faces as far away from the edge as possible
 2. Use character detector instead of face detector
-3. Add tag filtering in object descriptor file to remove incorrect tags from generated txt file
+3. <s>Add tag filtering in object descriptor file to remove incorrect tags from generated txt file</s>
 4. Speed up, but how?
 5. Merge multiple frames into a single frame if their optical flow all point to the same direction
-6. Use NvDec instaed of CPU ffmpeg
+6. Use NvDec instead of CPU ffmpeg
 # Credits
 ```
 https://github.com/hysts/anime-face-detector